vaarigupta/LearnITGirl_CodeChat/README.md

 - Learn Spring Boot
 - Key points  :-
 1. Learn how to implement authentication
-2. How to integrate AngularJS with Spring boot
+2. How to integrate Angular6 with Spring boot

 **week 5**
 - Learn Spring Boot